RustDT/RustDT/documentation/UserGuide.md

 ### Launching:
 To run a Rust project that builds to an executable, you will need to create a launch configuration.
 Locate the main menu, open 'Run' / 'Run Configurations...'.
 Then double click 'Rust Application" to create a new Rust launch, and configure it accordingly.
 You can run these launches from the 'Run Configurations...', or for quicker access, from the Launch button in the Eclipse toolbar.

 Alternatively, to automatically create and run a launch configuration (if a matching one doesn't exist already), you can select a Rust project in the workspace explorer, open the context menu, and do 'Run As...' / 'Rust Application'. (or 'Debug As...' for debugging instead).
 If a matching configuration exists already, that one will be run.
+The same process can be applied to Rust files in the `tests` folder, to run the corresponding Cargo integration test.

 Whenever a launch is requested, a build will be performed beforehand.
 This behavior can be configured under general Eclipse settings, or in the launch configuration.